k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 - **list LU_TYPES/LUT**, provides a list of Logical Unit Types deployed to the Fabric server.
 - **list WS**, provides a list of all Web Service methods deployed to the Fabric server.
 - **list ENVIRONMENTS/ENVS**, provides a list of environments deployed to the Fabric server.
-- **list BF/BROADWAY_FLOWS**, lists all Broadway flows of all LU Types deployed to the server.
+- **list BF/BROADWAY_FLOWS**, lists all Broadway flows of all LU Types with their inputs and outputs deployed to the server .
 - **list INSTANCE_GROUPS/IGS**, lists all instance groups of all LU Types deployed to the server.
 - **list DB_SOURCES**, lists all the DB interfaces.